zachvalenta/zjayv.github.io/tmp.md

 * how to fake being a pythonista in 2024
 > I wish there was a good place to learn “the other parts” of C++, the build systems, using static analyzers, testing, dependency management, etc. https://news.ycombinator.com/item?id=34229802

+### little ideas

+> what should the form factor be here? repo? notebook? animation?

+* Levenshtein distance
+* dimensional analysis
+* strength of record

 ### complaints

 * Python pkg structure